The LAS office produces accessible format course materials. This includes textbooks, custom courseware, and class readings. Here is how to do that.

 - We will begin the process of transcription immediately upon request; however, we share the completed files using Dropbox or by USB key once we receive your authorized agreement and any necessary receipts.

 - You are required to sign an agreement each term stating that accessible text provided to you is not shared with anyone else and all files will be deleted at the end of term.

 - We work on requests on a first come first served principle, with those who have purchased their books prioritized over those who have not.

-- After one month, provided Dropbox links are terminated.
-If you have difficulties accessing Dropbox please contact the office, we will work with you to find other options.
+- At the end of term all issued Dropbox links are terminated.
+If you have difficulties accessing Dropbox or please contact the office, we will work with you to find other options.